eclipse-archived/ceylon-lang.org/documentation/tour/classes.md

     }

+There's two things in particular to notice here:

-Notice that the parameters used to instantiate a class are specified as part of the class declaration.
+1. The parameters used to instantiate a class are specified as part of the class declaration, right after the name of the class.
 There's no Java-style constructors in Ceylon.
+This syntax is less verbose and more regular than Java.

-Also notice that if we only use the parameters within the body of the class, we don't need to define explicit members of the class to hold their values.
-We can access them directly from the `rotate()` and `dilate()` methods, and from the expression which specifies the value of `description`.
+2. We make can use of the parameters of a class anywhere within the body of the class.
+In Ceylon, we often don't need to define explicit members of the class to hold the parameter values.
+Instead, we can access the parameters `angle` and `radius` directly from the `rotate()` and `dilate()` methods, and from the expression which specifies the value of `description`.

 Notice also that Ceylon doesn't have a `new` keyword to indicate instantiation.

-The `shared` annotation describes the accessibility of the annotated type, attribute, or method.
+The `shared` annotation determines the accessibility of the annotated type, attribute, or method.
 Before we go any further, let's see how we can hide the internal implementation of a class from other code.

 ## Hiding implementation details